 I have had a quiet week at home with my eye improving slowly.
 There's something a bit strange about the vision in the eye that was operated on - it's definitely sharper which is great but still a wee bit misty I think.
 Hopefully it will settle down.
 I have been very tired - stress of operation?
 However I'm feeling more energetic now.
 It has been good spending lots of time with my kitties; they are so affectionate and very funny.

 Today is David's last day of 1st year at university - perhaps his last day at UWS if he gets the grades that he needs for Dundee.
+Studying the first year of Biomedical Science at UWS has been great for him, but the course he really wants to do is Biochemistry.
 Needless to say I'm very proud of him, he has worked really hard.
-I'm also proud of Ally who is in the middle of his exams now and even sat an extra exam on Wednesday to get ahead for next year!
+I'm also very proud of Ally who is in the middle of his exams now and even sat an extra exam on Wednesday to get ahead for next year!
 This has been a great year for him in Oslo, he has really made the most of it.
-And since I'm on the subject I had better also mention that I am proud of Jamie too!
+And since I'm on the subject I had better also mention that I am very proud of Jamie too!
 He continues to work 12 day weeks and all sorts of long hours - he has chosen a very intense career but does seem to love it.
 My three wee boys are so grown up!